bio-phys/SAXS_BioEn/.binder_landing_page/index.md

-## Try BioEn without installation for SAXS data !
+## Try BioEn without installation for SAXS data!

 Click the link below to launch a computational environment (JupyterLab) in the Cloud to try the SAXS\_BioEn notebook.

 ----

-**Importantly**, shut down JupyterLab properly via the menu (File -> Shut Down) to free resources for other users.
+**Importantly**, shut down JupyterLab properly via the menu  to free resources for other users.

 ----